Paclitaxel and carboplatin (PC, CarboTaxol)

 - nail and skin changes - these are usually mild and temporary

-- changes to the lung tissue that can cause a cough and breathlessness.
-Rarely this can be life threatening.
+- lung problems such as changes to your lung tissue or tightness in the muscles lining your airway (bronchospasm) - this can cause a cough and breathlessness.
+Rarely it can be life threatening.
 Contact your advice line or doctor straight away if you have any of these symptoms

 - difficulty having a poo (constipation)

-- flu like symptoms, including fever, chills, headache, muscle or body aches, cough, sore throat, runny nose, and feeling tired
+- flu like symptoms - can include fever, chills, headache, muscle or body aches, cough, sore throat, runny nose and feeling tired

 Rare side effects